sulaihasubi/sulaihasubi.github.io/index.md

 </p>

 <p style="text-align:justify">
-Having a background in Computer Science allows me to learn quickly and quickly adapt into the trends of technology.
+Having a background in Computer Science allows me to learn faster and quickly adapt into the trends of technology.
 The experience that I acquired through out this years are:
 </p>
 <ul style="text-align:justify">
   <li>Trained by Skymind’s experienced Deep Learning Engineer on how to effectively use Deep Learning tools to create Computer Vision Models for productions</li>